 Today is the first post in a three week collaborative series all about ways to keep your kids learning over the summer!
 Today's Chicka Chicka Boom Boom Tree Activity is my contribution for week one- Learning at Home!
-(Note: this post includes affiliate links.
-Thank you for supporting this blog at no cost to you!)
+(Note: This post may contain affiliate links which won’t change your price but will share some commission.)

 Today I put together a super quick and easy tree on the side of our fridge for them to use when we read and sing it.
 It's a simple activity that you can do at home to work on letter learning, rhythm, fine motor skills…and fun!

 Want to see just how simple this was?
 Here you go!